iced-rs/iced_aw/README.md

 Please take a look into our examples on how to use badges.

 Enable this widget with the feature `badge`.
-To enable predefined styles, enable the feature `colors`.

 ### Card